SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 Red List assessment data - species’ Red List status, as well as population size, guide the setting of species’ conservation targets.
-With each Protection Level assessment, it is important to use the latest assessment data, but also to record how changes in Red List status are affecting Protection Level assessments, to enable detection of genuine changes in Protection Level.
+With each protection level assessment, it is important to use the latest assessment data, but also to record how changes in Red List status are affecting protection level assessments, to enable detection of genuine changes in protection level.
 Changes in species’ Red List status, population size, as well as taxonomic revisions impacting PL assessments are recorded in the table `tblspecieschanges`.